 Check-out the Orchestra Website and Online Membership Registration!

-- Rehearsal and Performance Calendar
+- Rehearsal and Performance Calendar – page 7+8

-- Council Rock Orchestra Parents-South Membership Information and Link to Registration Page.
+- Council Rock Orchestra Parents-South eMembership Registration Link – page 9

-- Commitment Form
+- Commitment Form – page 11

-- BCMEA Audition List
+- BCMEA Audition Solo List – page 23

 The large number of activities and performances require the help of our wonderful parent group, the Council Rock Orchestra Parents – South (CROPS).
 Crops helps all students enjoy a great year, so it is a hope that everyone joins and that all parents get involved in some way.
-Please look for the online Membership Form link found on page 7.
+Please look for the online Membership Form link found on page 9.

 Students will be assessed and graded during each of the four marking periods.
 Assessments will be conducted according to the High School Instrumental [String, Wind, or Percussion] Assessment Rubric.
 Categories include: Note Accuracy, Rhythmic Accuracy, Tone, Intonation, Playing Position, Musicality, etc. Copies of this rubric are available upon request.
 Students will perform solo assessments during the 1st and 3rd marking periods and Group Assessments during the 2nd and 4th marking periods.
 For the 4th MP Group Assessment, students will organize themselves into string quartets or woodwind, brass, percussion sections.
 They will rehearse on their own and then perform their music without a conductor!
 We will also work on this in class.
 Marking period grades will be based on Attendance, Assessments, Etiquette, and Class Participation.

 Students enrolled in Symphony Orchestra are required to learn the solo for either District (PMEA) or All-County Orchestra (BCMEA).
 Symphony Orchestra members need to acquire the solo in September and perform the first page of the solo for the October Assessments.
 By the last Assessment, Symphony Orchestra members MUST be able to perform the entire PMEA or BCMEA solo.